TYPPEX

 May 2024

-Trial update sent to our therapits and collaborators.
+Trial update sent to our therapists and collaborators.
 Read it here and here!

 December 2023

-Trial update sent to our therapits and collaborators.
+Trial update sent to our therapists and collaborators.
 Read it here and here!

 October 2023